geoserver/geoserver-cloud/docs/deploy/podman/index.md

 https://fedoramagazine.org/auto-updating-podman-containers-with-systemd/

-For futher information please have a look at the project page:
+For further information please have a look at the project page:

 https://podman.io/whatis.html